 Our Employment and Volunteer Opportunities page lists a number of current open positions and volunteer opportunities.

-Helen Keller Services for the Blind (HKSB) is committed to providing equal treatment to all employees and applicants for employment without unlawful discrimination as to race, creed, color, national origin, sex, age, disability, marital status, sexual orientation or citizenship status in all employment decisions, including but not limited to, recruitment, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, layoff and termination, and all other terms and conditions of employment.
+Helen Keller Services for the Blind (HKSB) is committed to providing equal employment opportunities for all qualified applicants and employees without discrimination as to race, creed, color, religion, national origin, sex, age, disability, veteran status, marital/or domestic partnership status, sexual orientation, gender identity or expression and citizenship status in all employment decisions, including but not limited to, recruitment, hiring, compensation, training and apprenticeship, promotion, upgrading, demotion, downgrading, transfer, layoff and termination, and all other terms and conditions of employment.

-Each member of management is responsible for creating an atmosphere free of discrimination and harassment, sexual or otherwise.
-Further, employees are responsible for respecting the rights of their co-workers.
+Each staff member is responsible for creating an atmosphere free of discrimination and harassment, sexual or otherwise and maintaining a respectful workplace.